Data Storage Facilities

 • Secure

-• Facilitates compliance with Findable and Accessible principles of FAIR, thereby meeting funder requirements, many journal requirements, and University guidelines
+• Facilitates compliance with Findable and Accessible principles of FAIR, thereby meeting funder requirements, many journal requirements, and University policy

-• Data for publication is reviewed for compliance with FAIR principles and privacy laws by a data steward
+• Data for publication is reviewed for compliance with FAIR principles and privacy risks by a data steward

 Disadvantages